 What To Expect

 Registration and Reception

-All patients must be registered with contact and health insurance information prior to an appointment.
+You must be registered with contact and health insurance information before your appointment.
 In our Boston location, the Cornea and Refractive Surgery Service reception area is located on the first floor.
 If you are a new patient, please plan to arrive at least 30 minutes before your appointment to register and fill out paperwork.